AC2005/STAT-4830-poker/final_slides.md

 - Instead of training a separate value network as a baseline, GRPO uses group-based rewards as a reference.
 - For each prompt (or state), the policy samples $G$ completions/trajectories.
 Each completion $y_i$ gets a reward $r_i$.
 - The *group average* $\bar{r}$ is subtracted from each $r_i$ to form the relative advantage $\hat{A}_i = r_i - \bar{r}$.
-- This advantage says “How did completion $i$ compare to the average in that group?”
+- This advantage says "How did completion $i$ compare to the average in that group?"

 - PPO-Style Update, uses clipped objective as well